KenKundert/sshconfig/doc/examples.rst

 In some situations you may be sitting behind firewalls that prevent direct access to your SSH server.
-Generally, firewalls allow use of common ports, such as 80 (http), 443 (https), and perhaps 53 (dns).
+Generally, firewalls allow use of common ports, such as 80 (http) or 443 (https).
 In this case, you simply configure your SSH server to listen on these ports.
 This situation is illustrated here:

 .. image:: figures/proxy1.svg
     :width: 50%